leappie/StayActive/README.md

 injection.
 - ### [Infrastructure layer](Infrastructure)
 I have used the provided class diagram for the template pattern provided by HBO ICT to make the database layer modular.
 To access the database layer
-I make use of DAO's and Repositories.
+I make use of DAOs and Repositories.